Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 Find your best options in less than 2 minutes

-Also known as home systems protection, this optional endorsement can be added to most homeowners policies for as little as $25 a year.
+Also known as home systems protection, this optional endorsement can be added to most homeowners policies for as little as $20 a year in 2026.
 In this guide, you'll learn exactly what it covers, what it excludes, how it compares to a home warranty, and whether it's a smart addition to your home insurance policy.

 Key Pinch Points